UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Understanding the difference between regulated and deregulated energy markets is crucial for choosing the best pricing plan for your needs.

-Understanding the difference between these two markets is key to taking control of your energy costs.
-In a fully regulated market, you have no choice; one utility company handles everything from generation to billing, and the state government sets the rates.
-In a deregulated market, you have the power to choose who generates your electricity, while the utility continues to deliver it.
-Here’s how regulated and deregulated systems compare from your point of view:
+Understanding the fundamental differences between regulated vs deregulated energy markets is the absolute key to taking control of your monthly utility costs.
+In a fully regulated system, you have absolutely no choice in the matter.
+A single utility company handles everything from generating the power to mailing your monthly statement, and the state government firmly sets the fixed rates.
+Conversely, in a deregulated market, you hold the power to choose who generates and sells your electricity, while the traditional utility continues to safely deliver it to your home.
+Here is a clear breakdown of how regulated and deregulated systems compare from your point of view as a consumer:

 FeatureRegulated MarketDeregulated Market